rabauke/mpl/doc/doxygen/README.md

 * communicator- and group-management and
 * process topologies (cartesian and graph topologies),
 * inter-communicators,
-* dynamic process creation.
+* dynamic process creation and
+* file I/O.

 Currently, the following MPI features are not yet supported by MPL:

-* error handling,
+* error handling and
-* one-sided communication and
+* one-sided communication.
-* I/O.

 Although MPL covers a subset of the MPI functionality only, it has probably the largest MPI-feature coverage among all alternative C++